hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

 ### Load data

-The input data is the `metrics.csv` file whcih is located in the .... folder in your working directory.
+Locate the input data called `metrics.csv` which is located in the .... folder in your working directory.
+We have created for you file which compiles all the metrics for each of the samples in the dataset.
 This file is a product of the bcbioR package described in lesson 00b.
-It is simply a file in which each row corresponds to a sample, and each column contains information for a quality metric.
-If you are not using nfcore you can very easily create this file by:
+It is a csv in which each row corresponds to a sample, and each column contains information for a quality metric.

-1. create a metadata file
-2. running the commands for each metric and adding the values in as columns
+ For each metric we will describe what it represents and how it is calculated.
+We provide code for you such that you may use it compute similar metrics for your own dataset, and create your own csv.

 ```
 ## Load file